preactjs/preact-cli/README.md

 - [widget] - Template for a widget to be embedded in another website

-- [widget-typescript] - Widget template implemented in TypeScript.
+- [widget-typescript] - Widget template implemented in TypeScript

 > 💁 Tip: Any Github repo with a `'template'` folder can be used as a custom template: <br /> `preact create <username>/<repository> <project-name>`